interlink-project/interlink-project/docs/environments/administration.md

 ## Seed data
-It is runned automatically by the workflows
+It is runned automatically by the workflows, but if needed, you can execute the seeding script manually.

 ```sh
 export ENVIRONMENT={development/demo/mef/varam/zgz}
 docker-compose exec -T catalogue ./seed.sh